operator-framework/oria-operator/README.md

 test        test-64hk7   ClusterRole/test   80s
 ```

-Now, update the ScopeInstance and remove the `default` namespace from it.
+Now, update the `ScopeInstance` and remove the `default` namespace from it:

 ```
 apiVersion: operators.io.operator-framework/v1